-In Germany, market access for artists from outside the EU is governed by the Aufenthaltsgesetz (English: Residence Act) and the Beschäftigungsverordnung (BeschV; English: Employment Ordinance) of 22 November 2004.
+In Germany, market access for artists or creatives from outside the EU is governed by the Aufenthaltsgesetz (English: Residence Act) and the Beschäftigungsverordnung (BeschV; English: Employment Ordinance) of 22 November 2004.
 Work may only be carried out if the residence title permits it.
 Work, in this case, includes self-employed activity and employment.
 The ZAV usually must approve issuance of a residence title.
 There are some exceptions for artists, which are set out in the Employment Ordinance and listed below.

 Issuance of a residence title for specific professional groups pursuant to § 22 BeschV

 According to § 22 BeschV, the approval of the ZAV is not required in order for a residence permit (C visa with employment or D visa) to be issued to specific professional groups by the embassy/the consulate.
 This applies to: